-While the repeal of Section 377A of the Penal Code 1871 of Singapore, which criminalises male same-sex relations, enhances the visibility and legitimacy of queer identities, it is also marks the beginning of a longer struggle for full equality.
+While the repeal of Section 377A of the Penal Code 1871 of Singapore, which criminalises male same-sex relations, enhances the visibility and legitimacy of queer identities, it also marks the beginning of a longer struggle for full equality.

 Authors